Everything you need

 If your accountant falls into one of the last two categories, then we want to speak to you – and we want to speak to your accountant too!

-The HMRC are continually changing their definitions and criteria relating to research and development.
+HMRC are continually changing their definitions and criteria relating to research and development.
 This means a lot of work for your accountant to stay in touch with the latest developments.
 In certain industries such as software these changes happen often.
-This can make the difference between a successful claim and one that is rejected by the tax man.
+This can make the difference between a successful claim and one that is rejected by HMRC.
 The last thing you want is to put in a lot of hard work only to find that your claim is rejected.
 We pride ourselves in knowing the latest changes in regulations and making sure we support our clients with their R&D tax relief claims.

 Can you work with my current accountant?

-The best R&D tax claims are the product of many people working together.
-We find that someone from the production team gives us the best insight into the challenges faced and how they were overcome.
 The leadership team help us to understand the overall scope of the project and what it was designed to deliver.
-And someone from the financial side of the business helps us to get all the facts together for the claim.
+And someone from the financial side of the business helps us get all the facts together for the costing side of the claim.
 This is often your accountant.

 My project failed, can this be part of the R&D claim?